 Max tree depth, Min leaf size, and Face/level coeff parameters are enabled by default now and removed from the UI.
 These settings are only used when Embree is disabled.
 In V-Ray 5, Embree is always used.

 Min Shading Rate is removed from the interface and always uses the default value of 6.
 This is the optimal value for V-Ray, and changing it usually comes at the expense of performance.
 Old scenes saved with a non-default value can still be adjusted.

 The Linear Workflow option from the Advanced Color Mapping Settings in the V-Ray tab is removed from the UI.
 It is no longer available for new scenes.
 V-Ray 5 will automatically offer to migrate scenes with light portals to a compatible setup that adds gammaCorrect nodes.
 The migration can also be run manually from the V-Ray menu > Tools > Migrate Legacy Scenes.
 Read more about legacy Light Portal migration.

 The Dynamic Bucket Splitting option for the Bucket Image Sampler is removed from the UI.
 It is always treated as enabled.

 V-Ray 5, update 1 introduces some changes to the environment setup for zip installations.

-There are changes to the PATH environment variable on Windows OS, DYLD_LIBRARY_PATH on macOS, LD_LIBRARY_PATH on Linux, as well as the MAYA_RENDER_DESC_PATH on all operating systems.
+There are changes to the PATH environment variable on Windows OS, DYLD_LIBRARY_PATH on macOS, LD_LIBRARY_PATH on Linux, and MAYA_RENDER_DESC_PATH on all operating systems.

-For more information, see the Installation from zip page.
+For more information, see the Installation from the zip page.